Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis: Naturally Occurring Spurious Correlations

 \subsection{Datasets}

-\textbf{SST2} This dataset consists of sentences from movie reviews \cite{socher-etal-2013-recursive}.
-It is also a part of the GLUE \cite{wang-etal-2018-glue} benchmark for evaluating NLU systems.
-This dataset contains 67.3 thousand training examples.
-We use 10\% of the training data for validations and use the original 872 validation data for testing.
+\textbf{SST2:} This dataset, which consists of texts from movie reviews~\cite{socher-etal-2013-recursive}, contains 67,300 training samples.
+We again use 10\% of the training samples for validation. \textbf{Amazon binary, Jigsaw:} We use the settings from Section~\ref{dataset} but do not inject spurious correlations into the datasets.